COPS-IITBHU/telegram-bots/README.md

 # Telegram Bots
 This repository contains the source code of the telegram bots developed and used by the COPS Dev Group.
+This bot is not used anymore because COPS Dev group has shifted to discord.

 ## Setting Up